 Complete CCTV Microphone Tutorial

-Hooking up microphones to your DVR or IP gives you an additional level of surveillance.
+Hooking up microphones to your DVR or IP camera gives you an additional level of surveillance.
 Not only can you see whats going on, now you can also hear whats going on.
 But there are a few different options out there, and it can get kind of confusing.
 In this post, we will show you the three different types of microphones that we have and walk you through the whole installation process step-by-step.

 Load More : How to view the Live Video and Playback Network Video Recorder?